FullEnrich/n8n-nodes-fullenrich/README.md

 - Go to **n8n > Credentials**.
 - Create a new **HTTP Basic Auth** credential or custom one labeled `fullEnrichApi`.
-- Provide your API key or username/password as required by your FullEnrich backend.
+- Provide your API key as required by your FullEnrich backend.

 _You must assign this credential in the "Start Enrichment" node configuration._